ORCA 58 Quart Review

 Ease of Use

 With a simple design, the Orca is reasonably user-friendly.
-The thick rubber latches are slightly more challenging to operate with a single hand than those of some of its competitors.
+The thick rubber latches are slightly more challenging to operate with a single hand than some of its competitors.
 But the Orca does have one of the easier drains to use, with a sloping channel that facilitates a complete water exodus, rather than blocking it with an ill-placed ledge leading up to the drain, as several others do.

 Our biggest complaint about the usability of the Orca has to do with its size.
 As a tall, narrow model, it's all too easy to lose items in the bottom of the cooler underneath layers of other food and ice.
-This translates into more time spent with the lid open searching for that last craft beer or the dijon mustard you swore you brought with.
+This translates into more time spent with the lid open searching for that last craft beer or the Dijon mustard you swore you brought with you.
 This is at least partially offset by the slightly smaller size of the Orca 58, but compared to the long, low profile of other models we tested, we certainly noticed the difference.

 Portability

-Features
+Additional Features

 In what sometimes feels like a sea of identical coolers all making fantastical claims, the Orca 58 Quart brings something a little different to the table.
-With great insulation and durable design, this handy model pulls it together in a slightly different shape than most the competition.
+With great insulation and durable design, this handy model pulls it together in a slightly different shape than most of the competition.
 If this shape ticks the box for what you want, we think you'll be quite pleased with the performance of the compact Orca 58.